supercontact/AdvIS-TD1/Readme.txt

 Can load multiple photos.
 Files showed in the fileChooser are filtered by extensions, limit only to image files.
 Add a photo frame to the photo.
+Show a background image that stays fixed when scrolling.

+In browse mode:
+Show a table of photo thumbnails.
+Resizing will rearrange icons.
+Drag to select/deselect all touched photos.
+Double click on a photo icon to enter photo viewer mode showing that photo.
+Hover / Pressed / Selected states of photo icons show different appearances.
+Select a group of photos and delete them all at once.
+In this mode, some menu items are disabled.

+In photo viewer mode:
 Navigate by left/right keys or the two buttons (which appears when moving the cursor to the bottom of the screen).
 Enable scrolling if image is too big.
-Show a background image that stays fixed when scrolling.
 Drag (left/right mouse key in view mode, right mouse key in flipped mode) to scroll.
 Mouse wheel to navigate in album.
 Hold ctrl and use mouse wheel to scale photo.
 The position where the mouse is pointing will stay fixed.
 Resizing will be handled correctly.
-4 Scale modes available in menu (plus one option to scale up).
+4 Scale modes become available in menu (plus one option to scale up).
 Will persist when resizing unless mouse wheel scaling is used.
 Double click to flip photo (+animation).

 In flipped state: